fboussemart/password/README.md

 # password
 This application is a very simplified example of connexion with authenticated user.
-Passwords and user names are sent and recorded in plain text.
-This is just an exercise.
+Client and server connections are performed in HTTP.
 Don't use it in a real world context.

 # Try the application
-In order to try this application, you need *MongoDB* to be installed and running on your computer.
+In order to try this application, you need *SQLite* to be installed and running on your computer.

 1. Clone this project.
 1. Enter `npm install` both on *server* and *client* sides.
 Two examples are proposed: *client1* and *client2*.